top of page

 ASWATHY & IPSHITA

-"Through this post, we provide a glimpse into what we did in the Biotales workshops and conversations- forging a connection between the participants and their science through autobiographical accounts fashioned as outreach material.
-It is therefore apt that the spirit of Barbara McClintock’s scientific inquiry encapsulated in the phrase a feeling for the organism constitutes the guiding philosophy of the project."
+"In this post, we go into the guiding ideology behind Biotales—to forge a connection between the participants and their science through autobiographical accounts fashioned as outreach material—through the spirit of Barbara McClintock’s scientific inquiry encapsulated in the phrase a feeling for the organism."

 Pratyasha's self-portrait, "Oh my love, what happened to your light?"